Ethnic groups of Argentina: Toba

 The Toba, also known as the Qom, are an ethnic group of the Pampido people who live in the Central Chaco.
 Around the 16th century, they began to inhabit a large part of northern Argentina in what are now the provinces of Salta, Chaco, Santiago del Estero and Formosa.

 Guarani

+Matero, a statue of a man preparing to drink yerba mate infusion, in Posadas, Misiones, Argentina.

 Guarani People are distinguished from the related Tupi by their use of the Guarani language.
 The traditional area of distribution of the Guaraní people is found in several countries (Paraguay, Bolivia, Uruguay, Brazil and Argentina), within Argentina they mostly inhabit the Misiones and Corrientes Provinces of Argentina.
 In the Corrientes Province, Guaraní is a co-official language.

 The Guarani had a great impact on Argentine culture, for example mate was consumed by the Guarani and Tupi peoples in pre-colonial times.

 Other influences could be in the famous Argentine expression "che", which could come from the Guarani language, where "che irú" means "my companion".

-Matero, a statue of a man preparing to drink yerba mate infusion, in Posadas, Misiones, Argentina.